gvec-group/gvec/docs/tutorials/getting-started.md

 ```

 We recommend two options for running Jupyter notebooks:
-1. Visual Studio Code with the `jupyter` extension installed
+1. Visual Studio Code with the `jupyter` extension
-2. the *jupyter notebook* browser interface
+2. The jupyter notebook browser interface

    Here need to make the virtual environment visible (`.venv` must the activated!) with
    ```
    python3 -m ipykernel install --user --name .venv